Order your UGC NET/SET Material copy (Paper-II only) today !

 Crying, Biff asks Willy to give up his phony dream.
 Willy is amazed to realize that Biff likes him.
 Linda says that he loves him.
 Willy can't believe Biff cries for him.
 Happy tells Linda that he will get married and change everything.
 Everybody goes to sleep but Willy, who remains in the kitchen talking to Ben.
 He imagines what wonderful things Biff could accomplish with $20,000 insurance money.
 Linda calls from her bedroom for Willy to come to bed, but Willy runs out of the house and speeds away in his car.
 Biff and Happy don jackets, while Linda walks out in mourning clothes and places flowers down on Willy's grave.

-Summary and Analysis of Requiem
+Summary of Requiem

 Charley tells Linda that it is getting dark as she stares at Willy's grave.
 Deeply angered, Happy tells Linda that Willy had no right to commit suicide.
 Linda wonders where all of the people that Willy knew are.
 Linda says it is the first time in thirty-five years that she and Willy were nearly free and clear financially, because Willy only needed a little salary.
 Biff says that Willy had the wrong dreams and that he never knew who he was.
 Charley says that "nobody dast blame this man," for Willy was a salesman, and for a salesman there is no rock bottom to the life.
 A salesman has to dream.

-Biff asks Happy to leave the city with him, but Happy says that he's going to stay in the city and beat the racket, and show that Willy did not die in vain.
 Charley, Happy and Biff leave, while Linda remains at the grave.
-She asks why Willy did what he did, and says that she has just made the last payment on the house today, and that they are free and clear.
+She asks why Willy did what he did, and says that she has just made the last payment on the house today, and that they are free now.

 0 comments: